Flint wheat weaver makes big investment to save treasured grain for an ancient art

 Perhaps that is because they understood Ruboyianes wanted to continue a tradition of wheat weaving which goes back centuries.

-In the this country, Turkey Red wheat, a variety found in Kansas, was brought to the United States by the Mennonites fleeing Russian persecution in the 1870s, Ruboyianes explained.
+In this country, Turkey Red wheat, a variety found in Kansas, was brought to the United States by the Mennonites fleeing Russian persecution in the 1870s, Ruboyianes explained.
 Most wheat traditions originated with the farmers who planted it.
 A wheat weaving would be a talisman for good luck.
 Ruboyianes explains that the corn spirit lived in the wheat, “corn” at this time used to refer to all grains.

 As the wheat was harvested, the corn spirit, it was believed, would move to the last wheat, which was used for weaving.
 The weavings came to have stereotypical patterns: the Mare, the Neck, the Welsh Border Fan.
 The latter was given to the newest farmer, a bad luck omen (“The slow poke award,” said Ruboyianes.).
 The young man would try to bring the Welsh Border Fan into the house while the other farmers tried to dose him with water.